bitmakerlabs/wdi-july-2019/06-programming-fundamentals-part-1/lesson/README.md

-ur journey into programming begins with the fundamentals of any modern programming language: basic data types, variables and flow control.
+Our journey into programming begins with the fundamentals of any modern programming language: basic data types, variables and flow control.
 We'll be discussing the why these are fundamental topics to learn as a developer and how you can combine them to write your first programs.

 ## Agenda
-* [What is programming?]
+* What is programming?
-* [What is Python?]
+* What is Python?
-* [How to run Python programs]
+* How to run Python programs
-* [Basic Data Types]
+* Basic Data Types
-* [Variables and assignment]
+* Variables and assignment
-* [Control Structures]
+* Control Structures

 ## What is programming?
 * Programming is the process of solving problems through code